dr-joe-wirth/phantasm/docker_build_files/README.md

 ## 3.3.
 Option 3: known reference genomes
 It is also possible to run PHANTASM on a set of user-specified genomes.
 This can be accomplished with a single command.

-First, make sure you are currently within the directory containing the gbff file (called `mydata` in this example)

-    root@fe46a3c61f0b:/# cd /mydata

-Next, you must create a "human map file".
+You must first create a "human map file".
 This file tells PHANTASM what the human-readable names are (used in the trees and the alignments) for each genome file. **It should be formatted with exactly two columns separated by a single tab.** The first column is the filename of the genbank file (not including the path), and the second column is the human readable name. **Important note:** _the desired outgroup must be listed **last** in the human map file_.
 For example:

     GCF_009496005.1_ASM949600v1_genomic.gbff                                Tritonibacter_litoralis|SM1979|GCF_009496005
     GCF_007923355.1_ASM792335v1_genomic.gbff                                Phaeobacter_marinintestinus|UB-M7|GCF_007923355